code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 may be found on its web site.

 Additional pages for the documentation may be found in the source tree, under `docs/doxygen`.
-Files containing mostly examaples may use the `.h` or `.dox` extension (with `.dox` preferred for easier identification), and pages which describe general aspects instead of code are preferrably written in Doxygen Markdown (`.md` extension), as this allows better readability and interoperation with some editors (such as preview, syntax highlighting, ...).
+Files containing mostly examples may use the `.h` or `.dox` extension (with `.dox` preferred for easier identification), and pages which describe general aspects instead of code are preferably written in Doxygen Markdown (`.md` extension), as this allows better readability and interoperation with some editors (such as preview, syntax highlighting, ...).